The Best Restaurants in San Miguel de Allende

 Address: San Francisco 21, San Miguel de Allende

 I know.
 You’re probably wondering why someone would travel to Mexico only to eat Japanese, hear me out for a second here.
-Us Mexicans are perpetually angry over the fact that people abroad think of Mexican food as nachos, chili con carne (what even?!), and plasters of cheddar cheese with avocado slammed inside a hard shell tortilla.
+Us Mexicans are perpetually angry over the fact that people abroad think of Mexican food like nachos, chili con carne (what even?!), and plasters of cheddar cheese with avocado slammed inside a hard shell tortilla.

 While it’s completely understandable that we get so offended over how our cuisine has pretty much been butchered by the likes of Taco Bell and Chipotle, we have sort of, um, done the same to Japanese food.